About · Profile 01

 First athlete.
 First Boston qualifier.

-I moved to Boston and started coaching one friend who wanted to BQ.
+I started coaching one friend who wanted to BQ.
 He hit it nine months later.
 Word travelled.
 Inside two years I had a full roster of athletes — runners, triathletes, cyclists — each one different, each one demanding I get sharper.

 TrainingPeaks · 2019